Only the gallery of the Church is accessible as part of the museum tour.

 King Ludwig I had it built from 1826 to 1837 to designs by his court architect, Leo von Klenze.
 Largely destroyed in the Second World War, it was not re-opened to the public until the year 2003.
 Surviving parts of the original building were restored and missing sections carefully replaced.
 The interior was then refurbished in a simple modern style as a venue for concerts and other events.

 East façade at the Marstallplatz

 Frescoes on a gold ground originally decorated the vaulting and the apses.
-Heinrich Maria von Hess and his workshop created these paintings, which encompassed the entire Old and New Testaments in subjects ranging from the Creation of the Universe to the Resurrection and Ascension of Christ.
 The floor of the church once consisted of coloured marble and the walls were clad with plaster imitation marble.
 You can see remains of this imitation marble on the entrance wall.
 Columns of red marble support the galleries.
-Ludwig I could reach the galleries directly from the Residenz to attend Mass.
+Ludwig I could reach the galleries directly from the Residence to attend Mass.
 The populace entered the church via the portal in the east façade, which Klenze designed in a combination of Romanesque and Gothic styles.

 This Roman Catholic court church acquired special significance through being the first ecclesiastical building to be erected in Bavaria since the confiscation of church property in 1803.
 It was therefore no accident that the new church was dedicated to All Saints.